National security law shows central government's commitment to "one country, two systems", high trust in HK: HKSAR chief executive

 HONG KONG, July 1 (Xinhua) -- The Law of the People's Republic of China on Safeguarding National Security in the Hong Kong Special Administrative Region (HKSAR) shows the central government's commitment to "one country, two systems" and high trust in the HKSAR, HKSAR Chief Executive Carrie Lam said on Wednesday.

-The enactment of the law at the state level shows that the central government is determined to restore stability in Hong Kong after escalating violence and riots since last June, and to protect the vast majority of law-abiding Hong Kong residents from the minority who attempt to undermine national security, Lam said at a press conference on Wednesday afternoon.
+The enactment of the law at the state level shows that the central government is determined to restore stability in Hong Kong after continued unrest and chaos since last June, and to protect the vast majority of law-abiding Hong Kong residents from being endangered by a minority of people who attempt to undermine national security, Lam said at a press conference on Wednesday afternoon.

 It also shows that the central government is determined to preserve and better "one country, two systems", a principle underlying Hong Kong's stability and prosperity since the HKSAR was established 23 years ago, she said.